bjartwolf/SqlFileStreamWebApiDemo/README.md

 The gzip file is about 12% the size of the original XML file.

 ## Configuring SQL Server FILESTREAM
-I think it is better to follow the instructions here, but there are some manual configurations that must be done both in SQL Server Configuration Manager and in SQL Server Management Studio.
+I think it is better to follow the instructions in "Appendix A: Configuring FILESTREAM on a SQL Server Instance" in http://download.red-gate.com/ebooks/SQL/Art_of_SS_Filestream_Sebastian_and_Aelterman.pdf

+There are some configurations that must be done both in SQL Server Configuration Manager and in SQL Server Management Studio.
-http://download.red-gate.com/ebooks/SQL/Art_of_SS_Filestream_Sebastian_and_Aelterman.pdf

 ## The database
+FILESTREAM fields can not be initialized from the user interface, but must be added by script.
-I just dumped the create script...
+I just dumped my create script...
  ```sql
 USE [MyFastDB]
 GO